If you have never purchased Semah from us, it's important that you READ THIS ENTIRE PAGE.

 You can now order Semah directly through our secure Shopify portal for pre-approved Semah customers.
 This portal offers us a greater level of security around Semah orders than ever before.
 Anyone may obtain a regular account with us to purchase anything on our site except Semah.
-But in order to obtain a Semah procurement account with us, you must request AND be pre-approved otherwise the system will not allow you to add Semah to your shopping cart.
+But in order to obtain a Semah procurement account with us, you must be pre-approved otherwise the system will not allow you to add Semah to your shopping cart.

 Holders of pre-approved ceremonial Semah accounts are responsible for ensuring that no one else uses their account on this portal.
 Failure to adhere to these rules will result in immediate cancellation of your account and you may also be subject to legal charges if the CRA deems your actions are unlawful.